GSoft-Goldsmiths/iLost-Back-end/iLost tracker/raspberry pi scripts/STABLE (final-working) scripts/README.md

 * go to ilost tracker\raspberry pi scripts\STABLE (final-working) scripts\ on the back-end github repo

-* download the scripts: send_location.sh, ilost-start-server.sh & hologram_receive_1
+* download the scripts: send_location.sh, ilost-start-server.sh, tracker_connect.sh, tracker_disconnect.sh, hologram_receive_1

-* place these three scripts in the /home/pi  directory in the raspberry pi
+* place all these scripts in the /home/pi  directory in the raspberry pi

 * make sure to chmod u+x in terminal for each script (give permission for it to run properly)